 - Memory loss

-Children and fetuses are especially vulnerable to the dangers of lead paint.
+Children are especially vulnerable to the dangers of Pb.
 Those between the ages of 6 months and 6 years are the most vulnerable.
 A child is likely to display symptoms after being exposed to a smaller amount of lead than an adult.
-Children can be exposed to lead from lead paint dust, from lead dust brought home on their parents’ clothing or if their parents work in a job that exposes them to lead.
-Children start to demonstrate signs of lead toxicity, such as brain damage and anemia, after exposure to even small amounts of lead.
+Children can be exposed to lead from dust, or attached on the cloths of others who were exposed to it.
+Children start to demonstrate signs of its toxicity, such as brain damage and anemia, after exposure to even small amounts.

-Other people who are more vulnerable to damage from lead-based paint include menopausal and post-menopausal women and pregnant women.
-Lead can cross the placental barrier in a pregnant woman, harming the fetus.
+Other people who are more vulnerable to damage from lead paint include menopausal and post-menopausal women and pregnant women.
+Pb can cross the placental barrier in a pregnant woman, harming the fetus.
 There is a risk of miscarriage or stillbirth if a pregnant woman is exposed to certain levels of lead.

 The most common cause of lead exposure is lead dust inhalation.
-According to the Centers for Disease Control (CDC), more lead is absorbed by the body when it’s inhaled compared to other methods of exposure, such as ingestion.
-Once in the body, lead is often stored in the bones, blood and other tissues.
-Lead stored in the body can provide a continual source of exposure over the years.
-As people age and their bones become weaker, more lead can be released into the body, which is one reason why menopausal women often have higher levels of lead in than other women.
+According to the Centers for Disease Control (CDC), more of this mineral is absorbed by the body when it’s inhaled compared to other methods of exposure, such as ingestion.
+Once in the body, it is often stored in the bones, blood, and other tissues.
+It is stored in the body can provide a continual source of exposure over the years.
+As people age and their bones become weaker, more lead can be released into the body.
+This is one reason why menopausal women often have higher levels of lead than other women.

-Generally speaking, though, the health risks of lead exposure are considerably lower in adults than in children.
+Generally speaking, though, the health risks are considerably lower in adults than in children.

-How Do You Know If There Is Lead Paint in Your House?
+How Do You Know If There Is Pb in Your House?

-Although lead-based paint is not found in homes built after 1978, it could be in homes built before 1978 if they have not already gone through a lead remediation process.
-Usually, the older the house, the higher the chance that lead-based paint was used at one point in its lifespan.
-About 87% of homes built before 1940 had lead-based paint while about 69% of homes built between 1940 and 1959 had it.
-About one-quarter of homes built in the 1960s and 1970s contain lead-based paint.
+Although Pb paint is not found in homes built after 1978, it could be in homes built before 1978.
+Usually, the older the house, the higher the chance.
+About 87% of homes built before 1940 had contained Pb while about 69% of homes built between 1940 and 1959 had it.
+About one-quarter of homes built in the 1960s and 1970s contain Pb.

-Lead-based paint is hard to spot just by looking, though there is one visual indication that can tip you off to the presence of lead-based paint.
+Pb paint is hard to spot just by looking, though there is one visual indication that can tip you off to the presence of lead.
 As the paint ages, it will chip in a way that looks like reptile scales.
-If an old layer of lead-based paint is covered with fresh layers of paint that doesn’t contain lead, you likely won’t see the scaly look.
+If an old layer of lead paint is covered with fresh layers of paint that doesn’t contain lead, you likely won’t see the scaly look.

 The National Association of REALTORS® recommends looking in areas that are less likely to be covered in fresh paint, such as closets and basement window sashes, to see if you may have lead-based paint in your home or a home you’re looking at buying or renting.
-Even if you see what looks like it could be lead-based paint, the only surefire way to identify it is with an inspection.
+Even if you see what looks like it could be positive for the harmful mineral, the only surefire way to identify it is with an inspection.
 You can purchase a lead testing kit at your local hardware store, but this is only useful for testing the top layer of paint on surfaces in your home.

 A professional inspection is necessary for more thorough results.
 The most rigorous type of inspection entails testing the paint throughout your house either by using a portable x-ray machine or sending samples off to an accredited lab.
 If the inspector uses an x-ray machine, they should be able to leave your paint intact unless the results are inconclusive, in which case, they’ll need to take samples to send to a lab.

-You can also get an inspection, called a risk assessment, that focuses solely on suspect areas of deteriorating paint in your home and is aimed at letting you know whether there are any hazards from lead you need to remedy.
+You can also get a risk assessment inspection.
+This inspection focuses solely on suspect areas of deteriorating paint in your home such as windows, handrails.
+It is aimed at letting you know whether there are any hazards from lead you need to remedy.
 A hazard screen is a third option that’s suitable for homes that are at low risk for containing lead paint.
 This type of inspection will give you an idea of whether you need to take further steps to look for lead paint.